vacp2p/research/Tor-vs-Waku/Tor-vs-Waku.md

 ## Topic sharding
 Topic sharding is to blend multiple group of participants into one i.e., mixing multiple meshes into one.
 As such, if lets say K1 ...
 KN topics are all in the same shard, then the relay nodes in K1 are indistinguishable from K2 and...
 KN.
 This is also known as K-anonymity when a group of k users look identical w.r.t. some attributes.
+Another way to look at topic sharding is that we are asking nodes to aid relaying irrelevant topics in order to confuse the attacker and make the topics less specific.

 Is this level of a anonymity sufficient?
 How does it compare to the Tor?
 It ties to the sharing algorithm as well as the adversary background knowledge.